Jose Altuve Player Props: Astros vs. Angels

 Jose Altuve At The Plate

-- Altuve has 11 doubles, a triple, nine home runs and 28 walks while hitting .311.
+- Altuve is batting .320 with 12 doubles, a triple, nine home runs and 29 walks.

-- Altuve will look to extend his 13-game hitting streak.
-He's batting .524 with one homer during his last outings.
+- Altuve is batting .619 with one homer during his last outings and is on a 14-game hitting streak.

-- Altuve has reached base via a hit in 32 games this year (of 46 played), and had multiple hits in 15 of those games.

-- Altuve has had at least one RBI in 34.8% of his games this year (16 of 46), with more than one RBI six times (13.0%).
-He has also accounted for three or more of his team's runs in three contests.
+- Altuve has had an RBI in 17 games this season (36.2%), including six multi-RBI outings (12.8%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.